em-sav/knative-gateway-api-demo/README.md

 172.18.254.254  knative-serving.cncf.demo
 ```

-If you can't edit the `/etc/hosts` file, you can add a `--resolve knative-serving.cncf.demo:80:172.18.254.254` to your **curl** commands.
+If you can't edit the `/etc/hosts` file, add `--resolve knative-serving.cncf.demo:80:172.18.254.254` to your **curl** commands.

 ### MacOS users

-This will allow your laptop to have direct connectivity to the KinD cluster node subnet (needed for MetalLB IP allocation).
+This enables direct connectivity from your laptop to the KinD cluster node subnet (required for MetalLB IP allocation).

 ```bash
 brew install chipmk/tap/docker-mac-net-connect